+977-9841673696

 If AMS symptoms are severe, give oxygen (1 to 2 L/min) OR use a pressure bag until symptoms clear

-Check the victim regularly for signs of HAPE and HACE, especially during at night
+Check the victim regularly for signs of HAPE and HACE, especially at night

 Descend far enough to clear symptoms (at least 500 to 700m) if symptoms of AMS do not increase or not to get worse.